niccokunzmann/somarosa.co.uk/content/index.md

 {{< image-section left=false image="/img/homepage3.jpg" alt="" >}}
-##It is my passion
+## My passion is to bring the same to you!
-...and my mission to share the practices I have learnt so you too can bring back your full aliveness & feel deeply connected to yourself once again!
+My mission is to share the practices I have learnt so you too can bring back your full aliveness & feel deeply connected to yourself once again!

 12 week deep dive individualised program, for you to feel more connected, more alive, more YOU, rooted in Trauma-Informed Nervous System Recalibration and Tao Tantric Arts – blending the grounding, recalibration with deep healing, energy clearing and life force activations.
 See more [here](https://somarosa.co.uk/sanctuary/revitalise-your-life-sanctuary/ "")
 {{< /image-section >}}